ASTRONOE/TourRecommender/README.md

 It is also where recommendations will appear for him to view.

 ## The recommender model
 The model is a statistical or ML model that is trained to collect data from the location, and filter out what information is relevant to the user.
+The model of choice will be determined by optimization mechanism.

 ## The API
 I will use FastAPI to connect both ends.
 The fitted model will instruct the API on what information from the backend to feed onto the frontend.